 Figure 4.1-2 illustrates a node on the left with an OpenFMB Application and a node on the right with an OpenFMB Adapter.
 OpenFMB Applications provide grid services.
 OpenFMB Adapters interface the field message bus with power system components utilizing DNP3, Modbus, IEC 61850 ACSI, or other protocols.
 Depending upon the situation, different publish-subscribe protocols such as AMQP, DDS, MQTT, or other protocols could be utilized for communications between OpenFMB nodes.
 On both nodes in the diagram the OpenFMB Interface Layer provides data profiles, interfaces to appropriate publish-subscribe protocols, security, and other services.

 As an OpenFMB deployment grows beyond the two nodes shown in Figure 4.1-2, both the number and the types of applications and adapters grow.
-Publish-Subscribe communications between the nodes grows into community of interest distributed data spaces sharing focused, nuggets of cherry-picked information for prompt, effective action in the field.
+Publish-Subscribe communications between the nodes grows into community of interest distributed data spaces sharing focused, function specific information for prompt, effective action in the field.
 Location-specific combinations of hardwired, Wi-Fi, cellular, or other communications links ensure reliable communications between nodes.

 Using now readily available, fine-grained, and actionable information about their extended environment, OpenFMB applications hosted on OpenFMB nodes in the field create the possibility for local action in the field and a framework for innovation described in this document.

-REQ.26.4.2 OpenFMB Framework Organization
+RMQ.26.4.2 OpenFMB Framework Organization

-This REQ.26 document is a framework for Utility Service Providers to use in creating an Open Field Message Bus to meet its current and future needs.
+This RMQ.26 document is a framework for Utility Service Providers to use in creating an Open Field Message Bus to meet its current and future needs.
 The framework has three parts:

 OpenFMB Reference Architecture